 The companionship from the Paradiesli animal shelter and of course Elli's wonderful, reserved and kind nature helped us to quickly overcome our concerns.

 In the meantime, Elli has built up a lot of trust, especially with her owner.
 She is relaxed at home and seems to fully enjoy her new surroundings, the lively housemates, cat Luna and the extended walks.
 Elli has quickly found her place in our "pack" and knows/follows the rules at home very well.
 Outside on our walks Elli shows a strong sense of hunting and is a master in sniffing out various scent traces.
-We still have a lot to practise, to learn and to steer her in a different direction.
+We still have a lot to practice, to learn and to steer her in a different direction.
 She still gets scared in certain situations, but she is now able to go for a walk in more lively surroundings and driving in the car is getting better and better.
 We were even able to have Christmas dinner in the bistro of Nonno's centre for the elderly and Elli showed her most charming side.
 We get support and valuable tips from a dog trainer.
 At the moment it's still one-to-one, but as soon as possible it will be in the dog school.

 Yes, we can say with certainty that it was the right decision.
 We are happy to have Elli with us and look forward to many more adventures with her."